 Although we will be working hard at core subjects, our curriculum will remain broad and balanced.
-Our topic for Autumn is castles, we will be learning about local castles and Lady Anne Clifford in our history lessons; this learning will continue in our artwork this term.
+Our topic for Spring is Appleby, the local area and the school environment.
+We will be learning about maps, keys and the different geographical features we can find near Appleby.

-If you have any questions, please contact the office to arrange a phone call or appointment.
+If you have any questions, please send me a message on See Saw, or contact the office to arrange an appointment.

 Mrs J. Tyson